-7. This Section of ISA (UK and Ireland) 250 is effective for audits of financial statements for periods ending on or after 15 December 2010.
+7. This Section of ISA (UK) 250 is effective for audits of financial statements for periods commencing on or after 17 June 2016.
+Earlier adoption is permitted.

 Objective

 - 8. The objective of the auditor of a regulated entity is to bring information of which the auditor has become aware in the ordinary course of performing work undertaken to fulfil the auditor's audit responsibilities to the attention of the appropriate regulator as soon as practicable when: - (a) The auditor concludes that it is relevant to the regulator's functions having regard to such matters as may be specified in statute or any related regulations; and - (b) In the auditor's opinion there is reasonable cause to believe it is or may be of material significance to the regulator.